 - Epidemic keratoconjunctivitis: this refers to adenoviral infection involving the cornea.
 This condition is more severe with formation of subepithelial corneal infiltrates and pseudomembranes.
 Patients may have photophobia and reduced vision long after the conjunctivitis settles.

-- Eyelid redness and oedema.
+- Eyelid redness and oedema are common.

-- Preauricular lymphadenopathy is a classical sign.
+- Preauricular lymphadenopathy is a classic sign.

 - Corneal involvement is seen in epidemic keratoconjunctivitis but usually not in pharyngoconjunctival fever.